C2dricLeroy/Javascript-algorithm/README.md

 # Javascript-algorithm

-Here, I will practice my algorythms in Javascript!
+Here, I will practice my algorithms in Javascript!